JocelynLuizzi/NBABubbleAdvantage/README.md

 # NBABubbleAdvantage
-Calculations of whether refereeing is different inside the bubble
+Calculations of whether fans have an impact on referees, studied through the difference in foul calls inside and outside of the Bubble

-DATASET EXPLANATIONS

-YEAR- year game was played

-MONTH- month game was played

-DAY- day game was played

-HOME- home team (abbreviation)

-AWAY- away team (abbreviation)

-SCORE- team's score

-OUTCOME- 1 win / 0 loss